imhariprakash/Courses/Better techniques/nthmaxmin/Readme.txt

+(random idea struck - looks like working with little optimization of the algorithm)

 best case - when 1st min is the one to be found - linear time worst case - find n th min - where n is the number of elements